umshere/BrainBunny/llm.md

     *   The student sees their list of pending interactive assignments.
     *   They can complete assignments on-screen.
     *   Performance is tracked, and topics of incorrect answers are saved as "Weak Points" on their profile.
-6.  **Adaptive Loop**: The parent can then use the "From Weak Points" feature to generate new worksheets specifically targeting areas where the student needs more practice.
+6.  **Adaptive Loop**: Student performance is tracked, and topics from incorrect answers are saved as "Weak Points" to their profile.
+Parents can view these topics and use them to manually create new, targeted worksheets, creating a personalized learning cycle.

 ## 2. Technology Stack

 -   **Frontend**: React with TypeScript, using hooks for state management.
 -   **Styling**: Tailwind CSS for utility-first styling.
 -   **AI**: Google Gemini API via `@google/genai` library.
-    -   `gemini-2.5-flash`: Used for fast, structured JSON generation (quiz questions, library topics).
+    -   `gemini-2.5-flash`: This is the primary model used for all AI tasks, including fast, structured JSON generation (quiz questions, library topics) and for formatting the printable HTML worksheets.
-    -   `gemini-2.5-pro`: Used for more complex, creative content generation (formatting printable HTML worksheets).
 -   **State Management**: React Context API (`UserContext`) for global session state.
 -   **Persistence**: A custom `usePersistentState` hook saves the entire session object to `window.localStorage`, enabling a seamless guest experience across browser refreshes.